mohamedboubaker/GPS-Tracker/README.md

-The detailed documentation of this project has been moved to a <b><a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">blog post</a></b>  in <a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">EmbeddedProjects101.com</a>
+The detailed documentation of this project has been moved to a <a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">blog post</a>  in <a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">EmbeddedProjects101.com</a>

 Quicklinks:
 - <b><a href="https://embeddedprojects101.com/stm32-and-sim808-gps-tracker-with-a-custom-pcb/">EmbeddedProjects101.com</a></b>